Kissable Lace Babydoll & G-string

 I was a bit surprised at the overall length of this crop, admittedly.
 I expected something a bit longer and a quick glance at a variety of crops shows that many are in the 24″-25″ range.
 However, the Kookie Crop is not far off at 18.5″ in length.
 I do think the slightly shorter shaft makes it a bit less flexible than other crops.
 I’m not positive because I’m quite the amateur in this; it just seems like a longer shaft would allow for a bit more flexibility but it could just seem that way.
 Either way, the tongue can be pulled back about 30 degrees – which seems to be a good amount of flexibility without becoming floppy – and then released to flick.
 That flick is definitely noticeable but, because of the length, this method seems to work better, the closer I am to the target and it certainly cannot be used too far away because the crop simply won’t reach.

 Of course, I was surprised at other methods this toy can be used.
 The generic method is to simply flick a wrist at arm’s length but my pathetically weak wrists couldn’t deliver a blow nearly as powerful as using my whole arm.
 This was the method I had to use to get a good feel of the crop when using it on myself.
 I guess that’s good news for those solo BDSMers; you can easily bend yourself over and swing away.
-My experience was that swings focusing more on the leather-only part of the tongue were less intense than swings which involve the end of the shaft.
+My experience was that swings focusing more on the leather-only part of the tongue were less intense than swings that involve the end of the shaft.

 I was actually quite surprised at the range of sensation provided by the Kookie Riding Crop when used in the traditional manner.
 It can be used to simply tap, not cause any pain at all.
 Even my medium to strong strikes were bearable (at least on my ass), the marks outlasting the pain by far.
 The feeling would be more intense on more sensitive parts, of course, but it could be used comfortably on the vulva area, I think.
 I found the aftermath provided a sort of warmth and hypersensitivity to the area struck.
 Actually, I might be more of a masochist than I knew because that feeling is great!
 The feel of the strike itself feels much like a slap and stings like one as well.

 Alternatively, one could focus on using just the edge of the tongue with a quick back and forth motion which feels more like frictional (I had to look up that adjective; wouldn’t frictious sound better?) rubbing.
 It’s not quite intense and becomes like an uncomfortable chafing after prolonged exposure.
 Lastly, the handle can be used for impact, like sort of a makeshift cane.
 The blows from the handle definitely feel heavier.
 I suppose that is what it meant when one describes “thuddy” impacts.
-I imagine this method would more quickly result in bruises and it’s the type of pain I definitely do not like in any sense; although, some surely do.
+I imagine this method would more quickly result in bruises, and it’s the type of pain I definitely do not like in any sense, although some surely do.

 Of course, the stiff leather tongue wasn’t nearly as fun to run over the skin for general sensation play.
 Other toys with suede, premium leather or even fur are better for that.
 The handle could be used for penetration but it’s thin enough that it would leave me unimpressed unless there was a specific goal that I am not creatively enough endowed to think of.

 When it comes to wielding a crop, I was definitely impressed.
 This lightweight instrument is so completely easy to use and really isn’t taxing at all.
 I completely understand the description on the product page when it says it “will have you betting to see which lasts longer–your arm or their ass.”
-I also love the slapping sound which makes it fun for striking all sorts of things when a partner is blindfolded to make them jump.
+I also love the slapping sound, which makes it fun for striking all sorts of things when a partner is blindfolded to make them jump.
 There’s lots of potential for mind fuckery.
 It’s a treat for the eyes as well, leaving quite the skin bright red without much effort at all.

 Overall, the Kookie Riding Crop is a steal.
 It does what it advertises well but doesn’t do much more.
 I’m not sure why Babeland needs to ship it in a giant, 3″ long prism box, however.
 It dwarfed the lonely crop inside (which I do not believe was further packaged, nor did it have any tags/info) and I’m sure there are smaller, less wasteful ways to send it – like a poster tube, perhaps.